-The restaurant industry was hit harder than most during the pandemic, with many small restaurants being forced to close their doors, and those that survived had to rapidly adapt to new practices.
+The restaurant industry was hit harder than most during the pandemic, with many small restaurants being forced to close their doors. hose that survived had to rapidly adapt to new practices.
+Today’s market requires restaurants to deal with online orders effectively and quickly - and that’s where a ghost kitchen comes in.
 Considering that over 60% of customers make online food orders every week, and approximately 30% spend $50 or more per order, it isn't hard to see how getting started with a ghost kitchen to supplement your regular kitchen space can greatly increase your monthly sales.
-Here are just four important tips for making the most of this new revenue stream.
+Here are four important tips for making the most of this new revenue stream.

 Since your ghost location is likely going to be known for your delivery service, you'll want to pick a popular residential location or a prime location on a busy street where lots of people work.
 Since virtual kitchens don't make contact with the public, you won't have to worry about selecting a location with a parking lot or anything of that nature, so you're really freed up to explore all possible options.
 As long as you have plenty of potential customer visibility, you should be able to run a successful restaurant business.

 You can think of a point of sale (POS) system as being a single source of truth for restaurant operators and house staff.
 A POS system like ChowNow, Restolabs, GLoriaFood, or iMenu360 is good for independent restaurants and large chains alike, and it's especially perfect for the ghost kitchen concept.
 It gives you an easy way to automate as many tasks as possible, so restaurant operators can focus on the core tasks of running the business.